azmigueldario/SFU_notebook/2023_nextflow_training.md

 - The input of a process is the expected input when running the script, not precisely the channel that is going to be used but the format of it
     + val (meta) means that it expects a value
     + path (reads) needs file(s) from a particular PATH

 - Pipeline parameters are specified as `params.parameter_name` and can be modified from the default in the pipeline by specifying it in the call as `--parameter_name`

 ## 20230503 - Working through the Seqera Labs tutorial

 - parameter for execution are defined as `params.variable` and can be specified in call to nextflow as `--variable XXXXX`

+- **_output_** in a process is similar to the return function in python
+    - It specifies what is actually produced outside of the process